mdhendu12/CS304-Github-Assignment-Project-2/README.md

 Output will vary each time the program is executed.
 Notice in this example that the same type of die, d8, appears twice.
 This can happen because each of the five dice is randomly chosen.
 It is possible to have multiple die of the same type appear in the output.

 ## Under the Hood
 This project is from an assignment for my CS232 (Java) class.
 Essentially, this assignment was the first program of the class to solidify knowledge of object-oriented-programming concepts.
-Assignments before this one had no classes or object, opting instead to do everything within the main method.
+Assignments before this one had no classes or objects, opting instead to do everything from within the main method.

 There are two class files used in the program.
 One class file, Lab5, is the driver of the program and contains the logic of the program.
 The other class file is 'Die.class', which contains the class definition for the Die class.